What is a persona in marketing?

 If a standard persona is a reconstruction of your ideal customer, a negative persona is a representation of who you don’t want to target as a customer.

-It could be somebody who is only engaging with your SaaS product for research purposes or people who are just too expensive to acquire (due to a low average sale price or their unlikeliness to purchase again).
+It could be somebody who is only engaging with your SaaS product for research purposes or people who are just too expensive to acquire (due to a low average sale price or how unlikely it is they'll purchase again).

 A great way to demonstrate negative personas in action is to take social media ads as an example.

-If a company offering social media ads targets well-established companies with 200+ staff, based in North America, in this instance, a negative persona would be companies with no online presence, less than a year of experience, a workforce of 10 people, and offices outside of North America.
+If a company based in North America offers social media ads targeting well-established companies with 200+ staff then a negative persona would be companies with no online presence, less than a year of experience, a workforce of 10 people, and offices outside of North America.

 It’s as simple as that.